g-esco101/multimath/README.md

 npm start
 ```

+The will run at http://localhost:8080/

 ## Creating project from an empty directory
 This section is intended for people taking the course and wish to create the project from an empty directory.
 It uses the latest versions of
-the tools/dependencies instead of using the versions them in the course.
+the tools/dependencies instead of using the versions in the course.

 - Make a new directory to use as the main directory for the project (I named mine multimath):
 ```